• Skip to primary navigation

 What are medium peaks?
 It’s one that keeps in the beater/whisk, not too soft but not too heavy either.
 If lifted, the peak will drop down slightly, but won’t totally lose its shape.

 3. Strawberry Frappuccino.
-In a blender’s cup, add frozen strawberries, milk and milk powder if using, Greek yogurt, sugar and ice, and blend for 1 minute, or until well blended.
-Serve it in a glass: you can pour in the syrup before the Frappuccino and make a pattern.
-Top it with syrup, whipped cream, and more syrup.
-Garnish with slices of strawberry for a beautiful drink.
+In a blender’s cup, add frozen strawberries, milk, milk powder, Greek yogurt, sugar and ice, and blend for 1 minute, or until well blended and smooth.
+Serve it in a tall glass.

-Recipe being poured into small glass, a glass full of Frappuccino behind it
+Recipe being poured into glass, a glass full of Frappuccino behind it

 Quick Tips

-• If you don’t want to use ice, try freezing the milk in an ice tray and use it instead.
+• If you don’t want to use ice cubes, try freezing the milk in an ice tray and use it instead.
+It will give you a creamier frappe.

-• You can make it using any sweetener.
+• You can make it using any sweetener for a sugar-free version.

 2 glasses of pink drink with syrup and whipped cream